Trump says he’s been indicted in classified documents probe

 The Espionage Act also only requires wrongfully retaining national defense information, meaning prosecution does not hang on a documents’ classification status.

-Trump has compared his handling of classified documents to President Biden ever since Biden aides discovered late last year and earlier this year sensitive classified materials from Biden’s time as vice president at an old Washington, D.C., office and his Delaware home.
+Trump has compared his handling of classified documents to President Biden ever since late last year and earlier this year when Biden aides discovered sensitive classified materials from Biden’s time as vice president at an old Washington, D.C., office and his Delaware home.

 But Biden’s team notified Justice Department officials of the discovery and are cooperating with an ongoing special counsel review of Biden’s handling of classified materials.